-I never grew up eating mussels, it wasn’t part of our diet.
+I never grew up eating mussels, it wasn't part of our diet.
 Mum seemed to view all sea creatures as worms.
 Shrimp, clam chowder, steamed mussels, it made no difference to her!
 I tried to get her to taste my Salt and Pepper Shrimp, and the faces she made, it was quite funny.
 It wasn't till I was in my early twenties that I fell in love with mussels.
 It's really because of the amazing mussel dishes in the restaurants I worked at that got me hooked.